 No. Each LHIN is governed by its own Board of Directors appointed by the Province.

 6. Do LHINs provide direct health care services to the community?

 No. The LHINs plan, integrate and fund local health services in the community.

 7. How do the LHINs determine the health care priorities within their region?

-LHINs are working closely with local residents and health service providers in their respective communities to identify their health care needs and priorities through community engagement activities.
-They are developing ways to improve access to services, respond to concerns people have about those services and look for ways for health service providers to improve the quality of care.
+LHINs work closely with local residents and health service providers in their respective communities to identify their health care needs and priorities through community engagement activities.
+They develop ways to improve access to services, respond to concerns people have about those services and look for ways for health service providers to improve the quality of care.

 8. How do LHINs make health care better in communities across Ontario?